-- EHR keeps track of patients’ medical history and alerts doctors if any medicine on the prescription is harmful.
+- EHR keeps track of patient’s medical history and alerts doctors if any medicine on the prescription is harmful.

-As discussed in the previous section that EHR promotes interoperability, it is just a piece of the puzzle.
-With the technological advancement, healthcare providers now look to connect with new solutions with healthcare app development such as telemedicine, telehealth, m-Health, wearable devices, remote patient management, etc, that bring all the data & systems from disparate sources together for insights for clinicians.
-EHR technology solutions provide the base & structure to the medical data and can be easily integrated with other advanced technologies for better healthcare delivery.
+As discussed in the previous section EHR promotes interoperability, it is just a piece of the puzzle.
+With technological advancement, healthcare providers now look to connect with new solutions with healthcare app development such as telemedicine, telehealth, m-Health, wearable devices, remote patient management, etc, that bring all the data & systems from disparate sources together for insights for clinicians.
+EHR technology solutions provide the base & structure of the medical data and can be easily integrated with other advanced technologies for better healthcare delivery.

 EHR integration vendors are playing a crucial role in advancing healthcare interoperability, which is the much-needed scenario of today.
-Whether it is a in-patient or ambulatory care, EHRs are providing data-driven insights & posing as the future models of advanced healthcare.
+Whether it is an in-patient or ambulatory care, EHRs are providing data-driven insights & posing as the future models of advanced healthcare.

 Importance of EMR For Healthcare Organizations

 Selecthub health research reveals that there is an 89% increase in EMR adoption as a result of the technological boom.
-As doctors and patients look for more streamlined options to communicate and share information effectively, EMR streamlines all the patient data in one place.
+As doctors and patients look for more streamlined options to communicate and share information effectively, EMR streamlines all patient data in one place.